 pressure monitor.
 He uses the hospital-grade monitor and then each

 domestic monitor on each triallist one at a time, and averages the number of

 readings taken and scores accordingly.
 Average measurements varied

 between 3.5mm/Hg and 8.1mm/Hg, well within the AMA’s recommendations.

 Ease of use

 Our tester looks at a number of elements when using the blood pressure

 monitor, including the instructions, ease of fitting and operating the

-Thanks to GE Healthcare who kindly lent us the hospital-grade monitor with which we compared the domestic blood pressure monitors.
+Thanks to GE Healthcare, who kindly loaned CHOICE the hospital-grade monitor with which we compared the domestic blood pressure monitors.

 Get access to our independent testing reports and save yourself time and money.